Electronic paper: History

 E Ink Corporation of E Ink Holdings Inc. released the first colored E Ink displays to be used in a marketed product.
 The Ectaco jetBook Color was released in 2012 as the first colored electronic ink device, which used E Ink's Triton display technology.
 E Ink in early 2015 also announced another color electronic ink technology called Prism.
 This new technology is a color changing film that can be used for e-readers, but Prism is also marketed as a film that can be integrated into architectural design such as "wall, ceiling panel, or entire room instantly."
 The disadvantage of these current color displays is that they are considerably more expensive than standard E Ink displays.
 The jetBook Color costs roughly nine times more than other popular e-readers such as the Amazon Kindle.
 As of January 2015, Prism had not been announced to be used in the plans for any e-reader devices.

 Applications

 An e-paper display on a watch refreshes to remove ghosts.

 Several companies are simultaneously developing electronic paper and ink.
 While the technologies used by each company provide many of the same features, each has its own distinct technological advantages.
+Electronic paper (e-paper) technologies are used where a paper-like appearance, wide viewing angles, and very low power consumption are important.
 All electronic paper technologies face the following general challenges: